Bodyweight fitness can be a great way to build a Greek God physique.

 These two exercises should build the necessary strength to take you to your first full repetition.

-The leg raise is one of the best dynamic abdominal exercises for a beginner workout routine.
+The leg raise is one of the best dynamic abdominal exercises for a beginner bodyweight workout.

 Proper form is easy to nail, and the exercise is not hard to perform.
 The intensity can be easily changed to suit all fitness levels.